Economic Shocks, Opportunity Costs, and the Supply of Politicians: Effects of Unemployment Insurance on Political Entry

 In the second step, we examine the effects of UI benefits on individuals' entry into politics.
 In columns (4) and (6), we show the effects on the likelihood of newly registering to a political party and running for local council in the two cycles after the layoff.
 Columns (3) and (5) show that both outcomes were balanced in the two cycles before the layoff, providing additional support for the RD design.
 After the layoff, we find that UI eligibility increases the likelihood of becoming a party member by 0.15 percentage points (4.3\% relative to the control mean).
 For candidacies, we find an increase of 0.03 percentage points (6.2\% relative to the control mean).
 However, the estimate is not statistically significant due to the limited power that we have for the candidacy outcome.\footnote{As shown in Appendix Table \ref{tab:ui_robust_candidate}, the effect is significant for some alternative bandwidth and polynomial order choices.}

-Given that earlier we have documented differential effects of job loss on political entry by individuals' education, Panels B and C of Table \ref{tab:ui_main} also show the effects of UI benefits separately for low-educated workers ($<$ 12 years of schooling) and high-educated workers ($\geq$ 12 years of schooling).
+Given that earlier we have documented differential effects of job loss by education, Panels B and C of Table \ref{tab:ui_main} also show the effects of UI benefits separately for low-educated workers ($<$ 12 years of schooling) and high-educated workers ($\geq$ 12 years of schooling).
 We find positive effects on party memberships and candidacies among the highly educated but no significant impact among the low educated.
 The effects on workers with high levels of education are statistically significant and meaningful in size, indicating a 6.2\% increase in the likelihood of becoming a party member and a 13.0\% increase in the likelihood of running for office (both relative to the control mean).
-These patterns are consistent with the larger effects of layoffs on individuals with higher levels of education that we presented earlier.
-Eligibility for UI benefits reduces individuals' reemployment incentives, thereby increasing the time resources that they have available to engage in politics.
-As argued before, this shock to individuals' opportunity costs is likely more relevant for highly educated workers, which may explain the larger effects of both job loss and UI eligibility on their decision to enter politics.
+These findings are consistent with the time-resources mechanism: by reducing reemployment incentives, eligibility for UI benefits frees up time that can be redirected toward political engagement.
+As suggested by our theoretical framework in Section~\ref{sec:background_theory}, the importance of this channel increases with the expected benefits of political participation.
+These benefits may vary with education -- for example, if more educated individuals have greater chances of electoral success or are more likely to leverage political connections for gaining access to public-sector jobs.
+Such mechanisms can explain why both job loss and UI eligibility have stronger effects on political entry among the highly educated.